milangress/screen-coreo/src/routes/scroller/scenes.md

 new MyWindow('quak').size(38, 84).position(59, 6).content('ImageBlock', {"src":"quak.jpeg","id":"quak"}).open();
 ```

 quak

 We met last year as a neuroqueer group through the radical Sunday school at Joe's Garage here in Amsterdam.
 And while I was away, we grew from 5 to 25 people.
-Menko joined btw through a whole chain of people I didn't know, so we will continue in building ramps and holding space.

 Also, don't get scared by the revolution:
 our revolution has to be accessible.

 Building community…
 Sharing our pain — and our joy with each other — IS the revolution.

-In the same note, the Sandberg queer group ran out of funding (at least for now) so we are seeking people who can give a bit of time and energy so we can continue.
-Either way, you are also VERY welcome here.
-Even if you only come for the fun part. :)
+In the same note, the Sandberg queer group ran out of funding.
+But we are still continuing. join.

 OK, now I need to show you something: